 The ID of the request.

 Zero or more reservations.

-Type: Reservation list
+Type: array of Reservation objects

 For information about the errors that are common to all actions, see Common Client Errors.

 This example describes all instances owned by your AWS account.
 The example response shows information for one instance in a VPC.